-It is clear from Fig. 4 and from the results for the full sample that including X-ray-selected clusters that are associated with point sources that are independently detected in SPT-SZ data can bias the derived SZE-mass relation.
-In these cases, the affected clusters can be removed from the sample, and this particular bias can be easily avoided.
-Point sources that are not detected in the SPT-SZ data but which could be significantly affecting the measured SZE signal - particularly in low-mass clusters and groups - do remain a potential issue.
-We discuss this and the effect of point sources on our results more generally in Section 4.6.
+It is clear from Fig. 4 and from the results for the full sample that including X-ray-selected clusters that are associated with point sources strong enough to be detected in SPT-SZ data can bias the derived SZE-mass relation.
+This is not an issue for SPT and surveys of similar or higher angular resolution, in which the strong point sources can be easily detected and avoided.
+Point sources below the detection threshold of the SZE survey data do remain a potential issue - we discuss this and the effect of point sources on our results more generally in Section 4.5.

 In addition to the X-ray bolometric luminosities, we test the luminosities based on two other bands (0.5-2.0 keV and 0.1-2.4 keV) as predictors of the cluster mass.
-After applying the appropriate L_X -mass relations listed in Table 1 we find that the changes to the parameter estimates are small.
-The largest change is on the slope of the SPT-SZ ζ -mass relation, but the difference is less than 0.2 σ .
+After applying the appropriate $L{\rm X}$ -mass relations listed in Table 1 we find that the changes to the parameter estimates are small.
+The largest change is on the slope of the SPT-SZ $\zeta$ -mass relation, but the difference is less than 0.2 $\sigma$ .
 Thus, the choice of X-ray luminosity band is not important to our analysis.

-Our results show some dependence on the assumed L_X -mass scaling relation.
+Our results show some dependence on the assumed $L{\rm X}$ -mass scaling relation.
 Adopting the Vikhlinin et al. (2009) scaling relation has no significant impact on our results.
-However, with the Mantz et al. (2010b) L_X -mass relation, the slope decreases to $B{SZ} \sim 1.57$ from 2.14, which makes the SPT-NPS sample almost a perfect match to the high-mass SPT-SZ scaling relation.
-This shift is not surprising, because the Mantz et al. (2010b) L_X -mass relation has a very different slope from Pratt et al. (2009) (1.63 versus 2.08, respectively).
-This causes clusters with a $L{\rm X} < 1 \times 10^{44} \, {\rm erg \, s^{-1}}$ to have significantly lower estimated masses when assuming the Mantz et al. (2010b) relation (20 per cent on average and \sim 40 per cent at the low-mass end).
-We expect the Pratt et al. (2009) relation to be more appropriate for our analysis, because the Mantz et al. (2010b) relation was calibrated from higher mass clusters, using only clusters with $L_X > 2.5 \times 10^{44} \text{ erg s}^{-1}$, above the majority of XMM-BCS clusters.
-Also we note the change of ξ_X caused by the updated $R{500c}(L_X)$ is negligible, which has been shown also in Saliwanchik et al. (2015).
+However, with the Mantz et al. (2010a) $L{\rm X}$ -mass relation, the slope decreases to $B{\rm SZ} \sim 1.57$ from 2.14, which makes the SPT-NPS sample almost a perfect match to the high mass SPT-SZ scaling relation.
+This shift is not surprising, because the Mantz et al. (2010a) $L{\rm X}$ -mass relation has a very different slope from Pratt et al. (2009) (1.63 vs. 2.08, respectively).
+This causes clusters with a $L{\rm X} < 1 \times 10^{44}$ erg s-1to have significantly lower estimated masses when assuming the Mantz et al. (2010a) relation (20 per cent on average and $\sim$ 40 per cent